Standing army: France

 The first Christian standing army since the fall of the Western Roman Empire to be paid with regular wages, instead of feudal levies, was established by King Charles VII of France in the 1430s while the Hundred Years' War was still raging.
-As he realized that France needed professional reliable troops for ongoing and future conflicts, units were raised by issuing "ordonnances" to govern their length of service, composition and payment.
+As he realized that France needed professional, reliable troops for ongoing and future conflicts, units were raised by issuing "ordonnances" to govern their length of service, composition and payment.
 These compagnies d'ordonnance formed the core of the French gendarmes that dominated European battlefields in the late 15th and early 16th centuries.
 They were stationed throughout France and summoned into larger armies when needed.
 Provisions were also made for franc-archers and foot soldiers raised from the non-noble classes, but those units were disbanded at the end of the Hundred Years' War.

-The bulk of the infantry for warfare was still provided by urban or provincial militias, raised from an area or city to fight locally and named for their recruiting grounds.
-Gradually these units became more permanent, and in the 1480s, Swiss instructors were recruited and some of the 'bandes' (militia) were combined to form temporary 'legions' of up to 9,000 men.
+The bulk of the infantry for warfare was still provided by urban or provincial militias, raised from a specific area or city to fight locally and named after their recruiting grounds.
+Gradually, these units became more permanent, and in the 1480s, Swiss instructors were recruited, and some of the 'bandes' (militia) were combined to form temporary 'legions' of up to 9,000 men.
 The men would be paid and contracted and would receive training.

 Henry II further regularised the French army by forming standing infantry regiments to replace the militia structure.
-The first, the Régiments de Picardie, Piémont, Navarre and Champagne, were called Les Vieux Corps (The Old Corps).
+The first, the Régiments de Picardie, Piémont, Navarre, and Champagne, were collectively called "Les Vieux Corps" (The Old Corps).
 It was normal policy to disband regiments after a war was over to save costs.
 The Vieux Corps and the king's own household troops (the Maison militaire du roi de France) were the only survivors.

 Hungary

-The Black Army, established in 1462 by Hungarian king, Matthias Hunyadi was the first Central/Eastern European standing army.
+The Black Army, established in 1462 by Hungarian king, Matthias Hunyadi, was the first Central/Eastern European standing army.
 However, while the Black Army was certainly the first standing field army in that part of Europe, Hungary in fact had maintained a permanent army in the form of garrisons of border fortresses since the 1420s.

 Matthias recognized the importance and key role of early firearms in the infantry, which greatly contributed to his victories.
 Every fourth soldier in the Black Army had an arquebus, which was an unusual ratio at the time.
 The high price of medieval gunpowder prevented them from raising it any further.
-The main troops of the army were the infantry, artillery and light and heavy cavalry.
+The main troops of the army were the infantry, artillery, and light and heavy cavalry.
 The function of the heavy cavalry was to protect the light armoured infantry and artillery, while the other corps delivered sporadic, surprise assaults on the enemy.